Kuo Hsing-chun: Early life

-Kuo Hsing-chun was born in Yilan in 1993.
+Kuo was born in Yilan in 1993.
 She never knew her biological father, and was raised primarily by her grandmother, as her mother was frequently working.
 Kuo's given name, Hsing-chun, alludes to the difficult circumstances of her birth, as it sounds similar to hsing tsun (倖存), which means to have survived by luck or accident in Mandarin.
 When Kuo was born, her umbilical cord wound itself around her neck.
 In addition, her mother was in labor for over ten hours.
 The family moved repeatedly, living with several different relatives.
 Kuo began lifting weights in junior high school, and played a number of sports, including basketball, track and field, and soccer.
 She chose to specialize in weightlifting in high school.

 Career

 Olympics

 In 2012, she competed at the 2012 Summer Olympics in the women's 58 kg category and placed sixth overall.

 At the 2016 Summer Olympics, she competed in the 58 kg category.
 In the snatch portion of the competition, she completed her first lift of 102 kg, but was unable to complete her last two lifts of 105 kg.
 Going into the clean and jerk portion of the competition, she was in third place, as she was 8 kg behind Sukanya Srisurat and tied in weight with Pimsiri Sirikaew (Pimsiri Sirikaew weighed .46 kg less).
 In the clean and jerk portion, she completed a 129 kg lift which secured her at least a bronze medal finish.
 For her final lift, she attempted an Olympic record lift of 139 kg, which would put her in first place, but was unable to lift it.
 She won a bronze medal with a total of 231 kg.

 In 2021, she won a gold medal and broke three Olympic records in the women's 59 kg weightlifting competition at the 2020 Summer Olympics in Tokyo.
+She won the bronze medal in the women's 59 kg event at the 2024 Summer Olympics in Paris, France.